OffchainLabs/arbitrum-sdk/README.md

 ### Inbox tools

-As part of normal operation the Arbitrum sequencer will messages into the rollup chain.
+As part of normal operation the Arbitrum sequencer will send messages into the rollup chain.
 However, if the sequencer is unavailable and not posting batches, the inbox tools can be used to force the inclusion of transactions into the rollup chain.

 ### Utils